tea-ok/movie-wizard/README.md

 #### Backend

-1. Create a virtual environment and activate it (optional, but recommended):
+1. Create a virtual environment and activate it (optional, but recommended.
+Shown here with Anaconda):
     ```
     conda create -n movie-wizard
     conda activate movie-wizard